madebydna/epistola/README.markdown

     rake mail_bot:download_messages

 By default this will download messages sent through the Google Group "ruby-mendicant-university" and save them to the database, preserving the threaded nature of the messages.
+Note that the rails server needs to be running for the rake task to work.

 Run the server to browse messages: `rails s`